nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ## Working with iOS Files and Bookmarks

-Apple provides security-scoped bookmarks as stable references to files outside the app’s sandbox.
-Normally, these bookmarks remain valid indefinitely, as long as the files aren’t moved outside the app’s original security context.
+Apple provides security-scoped bookmarks as stable references to files outside the app's sandbox.
+Normally, these bookmarks remain valid indefinitely, as long as the files aren't moved outside the app's original security context.
 However, sandboxing changes or improper handling can cause bookmarks to become invalid, making file access unreliable unless carefully managed (e.g., failing to call `startAccessingSecurityScopedResource()`).
-See [Apple’s bookmark documentation](https://developer.apple.com/documentation/foundation/nsurl#1664002).
+See [Apple's bookmark documentation](https://developer.apple.com/documentation/foundation/nsurl#1664002).
-To mitigate this, I implemented a fallback mechanism that copies files into the app’s own sandboxed container.
+To mitigate this, I implemented a fallback mechanism that copies files into the app's own sandboxed container.
 This avoids the fragile lifecycle of security-scoped bookmarks that can silently break if iOS resets the permissions.
 By copying files proactively in the background, while the bookmark is valid, there's no risk in accessing invalid audio-file references.

 As a solution, I had to come up with a clever way to keep the library import process quick: I would still use security-scoped bookmarks that are serialized and stored in the SQLite database, but I will also run a background sync process that will copy music files onto the application filesystem container while the bookmark is still valid.
 I managed to persist secure access to the top-level directories this way, and that enabled recursive traversal for indexing.
 But reliably playing back individual audio files from a bookmark, especially after device restarts, remains an unsolved problem to me.
 This highlights how under-supported this use case is, even for native apps, and how complex it still is to handle file access reliably on iOS.